-I’ve realised my 2012 roots prediction was accurate with respect to London-based fashion designer Henry Holland.
-In 2016 he collaborated with documentary photographer Martin Parr on the presentation of his first menswear collection and the photographs were taken in Henry’s home town of Ramsbottom.
+My 2012 “roots” prediction about London-based fashion designer Henry Holland was accurate: in 2016 he collaborated with documentary photographer Martin Parr on the presentation of his first menswear collection and the photographs were taken in Henry’s home town of Ramsbottom.

 Henry describes the process in this short film by Hamish Stephenson.
 He explains:

 The menswear collection… has influences from my personal connection to menswear growing up… football shirts I used to wear as a teenager… the denim and the neon flashes I used to wear in the ‘90s… and so I thought it would be really fun to go back to my home town and shoot it around the town and incorporate the town into the shoot… I felt like that was an interesting way of us portraying the clothes from a Martin perspective and he would be able to document the town…

 I must admit, when I first saw the photos I wasn’t so keen on the ‘plonk a beautiful man in expensive clothes in a grim northern town and laugh at the hilarious consequences’ concept… it felt quite patronising.
 I can’t pretend to fully understand Martin Parr’s canon of work but I thought his thing was documenting real people in all their gory glory… whereas these images are completely artificial, and their impact is dependent upon the uneasy collision of two different worlds.
 But people have been taking these kind of fashion photographs for years… it’s all about selling clothes at the end of the day… so what is my problem?

 In the film, Henry explains: